saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 <output omitted>
 ```

 With `dir(device)`, we listed all the methods we have available.
-After having opened the connection to the device using `device.open()`, we can see that examining the output it is just a matter of issuing the 'getter' one by one.
+After having opened the connection to the device using `device.open()`, we can see that examining the output it is just a matter of issuing the 'getter' methods one by one.

 ## Using NAPALM to configure devices